ASC Strategic Plan

 Question the regulatory status quo

 As regulators we must adapt to changing market conditions while providing a level of stability upon which market participants can depend.
 We will continue to work with the Canadian Securities Administrators (CSA) to be harmonized to the greatest extent possible, while still remaining a strong advocate for the unique needs of market participants in Alberta.
 We will also continually monitor and research alternatives, scanning both the domestic and international regulatory environments to inform our position and policies on a variety of securities matters.
-Projects include the implementation of the New Self Regulatory Organization.

 Support diversification of Alberta’s economy